Table of Contents

 Accurate and efficient reference service is provided in person, by telephone, and via email using the library’s e-Reference service, to library users by professional librarians and trained paraprofessionals.

-Priority is given to in-person requests over telephone requests.
+Priority is given to in-person requests.
 Staff assists users in looking up desired materials, using the computer catalog and in locating items on the shelves.
 If the Mercer County Library System does not own the requested material, an attempt will be made to obtain the material through Interlibrary Loan (see section on ILL).

 Staff provide answers to “ready reference” types of inquiries, including directions, general information concerning library services, and questions involving specific facts, which can be readily determined from standard sources.
 For inquiries that require longer, more detailed answers, or extensive searching or interpretation of materials, the staff assists the user in selecting the most appropriate sources and offers instruction in the use of these sources selected for the search.